 Project Out of Control?

 Personalities and biases will definitely begin to come out when you are working on a project with other people.
 Some people are mindful of execution and stay very disciplined whereas others may abandon the current plan because new information leads to more promising possibilities.
-Sometimes projects are completed on time and on budget with their intended outcomes but, other at other times, they are not.
-And the ride, isn’t necessarily enjoyable.
+Sometimes projects are completed on time and on budget with their intended outcomes but at other times, they are not.
+The ride isn’t necessarily enjoyable.
 Remember that freight train image?
 When a project is really out of control it feels more like a FRIGHT train.

 What is needed is a better conversation.
 Sometimes you do have to slow down, in order to speed up.